 The presence of grubs may be an indication that beetles are laying eggs in your lawn.
 Tan-colored chafer beetles are active just after sundown; Japanese beetles can be seen flying during the day, feeding on ornamentals.

 Grub damage can appear in two ways.
 First, small irregular patches of a lawn will appear brown, dry and wilted.
 Damage also occurs when raccoons and crows tear up the lawn to feed on grubs.
 Both types of damage can be extensive during a severe outbreak.

 Tips for Dealing With Grubs

-An active IPM program is the best plan for dealing with any lawn pest.
+An active IPM program is the best plan for dealing with any lawn pests.
 Periodic scouting is the best defense, especially in late in the summer when grub damage is greatest.